space-wizards/docs/src/en/robust-toolbox/ECS/object-oriented-pitfalls.md

 Systems have the ability to operate on more than one component simultaneously.
 For example a `PoweredMovementSystem` could operate on all `PowerReceiver` and `PlayerControllable` components contained within a single entity.
 Entities witch contain those components will be operated on by the `PoweredMovementSystem`.
 Multiple systems can operate on components at the same time.
 Input being taken by `PlayerInputSystem` and `PoweredMovementSystem` can both operate on `PlayerControllable`.

 Because systems are external to components and still need to interact, components must only contain public fields.
 This allows for direct interaction with components from any system.
 Each system could interact with every component, but this would likely cause redundant code.
-Systems may call functions on other systems to avoid replication functionality that always exists.
-Since there is no state in a system there should be no concern of side effects.
+Systems may call functions of other systems to avoid replication of functionality that always exists.
+Since there is no state in a system, there should be no concern of side effects within a single system.
 However, the order in which systems are executed will change the outcome and should be configured.

 ## Conclusions